Volvo 9700: Mexico

 Although second generation was built in two platforms (B12B (TX) and B13R (PX)), two variations came: Luxury and Select.
-Third generation was presented in 2013, known as 9700 Grand.
-This was specially designed for Mexico, and was sold in B13R chassis.
-Luxury and Select versions were still available, but now known as Grand S for Select, and Grand L for Luxury.
+A third generation was presented in 2013, known as 9700 Grand.
+This was specially designed for Mexico, and was sold with a B13R chassis.
+Luxury and Select versions were still available, but were renamed as Grand S for Select, and Grand L for Luxury.
 In Mexico, 9700's replacement is the new Volvo 9800.

 USA & Canada

-Through Volvo's Prevost network, the Volvo 9700 has been available as a 45' (13.7 m) tri-axle coach in North America since 2009.
-The North American 9700 differs from all other 9700 models with its split windscreen.
+Through Volvo's Prevost subsidiary, the Volvo 9700 has been available as a 45' (13.7 m) tri-axle coach in upper North America since 2009, named the 9700 US/CAN.
 The model is also available in Mexico, where it is manufactured.
-Another difference is the removed door that separated the passenger cabin from the driver's area.
-Most Volvo coaches in Mexico add a door in the bus to keep the passengers within the designated area.
+The US/CAN differs from all other 9700 models with its two-piece split windscreen.
+Other differences include different engine configurations to meet American and Canadian emission standards, removing part of the driver/passenger bulkhead, and removing a fold-down seat used by replacement drivers to comply with standee line regulations in the U.S. and Canada.

-Its design, based on European-market 9700 NG, remains largely unchanged.
+Its design, based on the European-market 9700 NG, remains largely unchanged.
 It is built on B13R chassis, and uses Volvo D13 engine, providing 435 hp.
 It is a customized version of D13C engine, which is fully compliant with EPA regulations (originally 2007 regulations, later updated to 2013 and 2015 regulations).
 It was originally coupled exclusively with Volvo I-Shift automated transmission; an Allison fully-automatic transmission option became available since 2015 specifications update.
 An "Extreme Efficiency" package for Volvo I-Shift transmission also became available in 2015, and reduces horse power of the engine to 425 hp.